talkable/talkable-docs/_sources/advanced_features/white_labeling.rst.txt

   This requires :ref:`adding-dns-records`.
 To look up your current SPF record, enter the domain of a "From" value of an email that went to spam in a `lookup service <https://dnslookup.online/spf.html>`_.

-  Example of a `TXT` record value that allows Mailgun (among other services) to send emails:
+  Example of a `TXT` record value that allows Mailgun (among other specified services) to send emails:

   .. code-block::